Children’s Books Mentor Texts to Teach Character Arc

 Beneath the Trees: A Fine Summer by Dav

-In this charming story, a curmudgeonly owl starts out annoyed with the noisy kids playing ball in the lake.
+In this charming story, a curmudgeonly owl is annoyed with the noisy kids playing ball in the lake.
 But through an unexpected series of events, Mr. Owl discovers that he also likes playing ball.
 Maybe he’ll even convince Mr. Toad?
 Filled with a joyful amount of onomatopoeia and minimal text, the comic panels expertly narrate Owl’s character arc and demonstrate the transformative power of play.

 After the Fall: How Humpty Dumpty Got Back Up Again by Dan Santat

 After his fall off the wall, Humpty Dumpty isn’t quite all together again because now he’s afraid of heights.
 Humpty decides to make a paper airplane that can fly high since he is too afraid to go high anymore.
 But the airplane he spends so much time crafting flies over the high wall.
 Even though he’s terrified, Humpty wants his airplane back.
 So he musters up his courage and climbs the wall.
 One step at a time.
 Until he’s not scared anymore.

 El Cucuy Is Scared, Too! by Donna Barba Higuera, illustrated by Juliana Perdomo

 Ramón isn’t scared of El Cucuy anymore (the boogieman) because he’s more worried about his first day of school.
 And El Cucuy feels the same — he misses their old home and the desert.
 Ramon reassures El Cucuy that they’ll both get used to it and make new friends and that El Cucuy is strong and brave; they both are.
 It’s a sweet story of friendship with colorful, vibrant illustrations.